 Harbourfront Centre is a leader in providing internationally renowned artistic, educational and recreational programming across a beautiful 10-acre campus at the heart of Toronto’s waterfront.
 For more than 45 years, Harbourfront Centre has celebrated the best in Canadian culture and the rich mosaic of cultures from around the world, presenting thousands of events annually from music festivals to contemporary dance, to craft and design, to visual arts and more.
 Welcoming visitors year-round, there is something for everyone at Harbourfront Centre!

-We are currently looking to bring on board engaging, creative and passionate Bilingual Educators (English/French) to deliver our School Visits programs in Visual Arts (clay, mixed media, painting, printmaking and textile arts), Performing Arts (dance, drama, music) and Urban Studies.
+We are currently looking to bring on board engaging, creative and passionate Bilingual Educators (English/French, All Disciplines) to deliver our School Visits programs in Visual Arts (clay, mixed media, painting, printmaking and textile arts), Performing Arts (dance, drama, music) and Urban Studies.

 Department: School Visits